 This soundbar doesn’t have height channels and doesn’t support Atmos.

-Unfortunately, the Bose Solo 5 is practically just a speaker that is plug-and-play, without any enhanced features to help you get a better overall performance.
-It mainly lacks Room Correction, meaning the soundbar sound differently depending on your room.
-You can’t EQ it or even enhance the dialog to make it clearer at low volumes.
-This soundbar is very barebones and doesn’t allow for much control and customization of its sound.
+Unfortunately, the Bose Solo 5 is practically just a speaker that's plug-and-play, without any enhanced features to help you get a better overall performance.
+It mainly lacks Room Correction, meaning the soundbar sounds differently depending on your room.
+You can’t EQ it or even enhance the dialogue to make it clearer at low volumes.
+This soundbar is very barebones and doesn’t allow for much control or customization of its sound.

 The Bose Solo 5 has a limited number of inputs so you must follow a very specific setup when connecting it to the rest of your devices.
-There is an Optical Audio In, which can be used for surround sound, and a Coaxial which can connect to older devices.
-There are no HDMI ports, but there is an Analog 3.5mm input where you can connect a mobile device or any other device that doesn't support Bluetooth.
+There's an Optical Audio In, which can be used for surround sound, and a Coaxial which can connect to older devices.
+There are no HDMI ports, but there's an Analog 3.5mm input where you can connect a mobile device or any other device that doesn't support Bluetooth.
 For a 2.0 system with more input options, check out the JBL Link Bar.

 The Bose Solo 5 can decode Dolby Digital via its optical port but will downmix it to 2.0.
 Dolby Digital 5.1 surround content is very common in most streaming platforms and Blu-rays.
-The not supported DTS is not widely common on its own, it is the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.
+The (not supported) DTS isn't widely common on its own; it's the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.

 The Bose Solo 5 allows you to play content wirelessly, only through Bluetooth.
-So you can easily connect your smartphone or tablet for a great music experience, but you can’t connect to the network, or cast to the soundbar from Chromecast built-in or Airplay.
+You can easily connect your smartphone or tablet for a great music experience, but you can’t connect to the network or cast to the soundbar from Chromecast built-in or AirPlay.

 The subwoofer in this setup is included in the bar.
-There is no separate subwoofer.
+There's no separate subwoofer.